mvrey/RAGBot/README.md

 - 189 tests (155 backend + 34 frontend) covering chunking, ingestion, retrieval fusion, the embedding
   cache, path-traversal guards, the full FastAPI surface (every route, SSE framing, the job lifecycle), and the frontend's citation/SSE parsing logic

 - `backend/Dockerfile` + `frontend/Dockerfile` + `docker-compose.yml`; `.github/workflows/ci.yml` runs both
   test suites (backend pytest, frontend lint + typecheck + vitest + build) on every push/PR

-- Separation of concerns — ingestion, chunking, embedding, retrieval, agent, and now the API/state layer each own one module; `backend/ragbot/core` has zero HTTP/FastAPI imports, so the CLI and the API share the exact same pipeline
+- Separation of concerns: ingestion, chunking, embedding, retrieval, agent, and now the API/state layer each own one module; `backend/ragbot/core` has zero HTTP/FastAPI imports, so the CLI and the API share the exact same pipeline

 - Strategy pattern for chunking and retrieval, so alternatives are swappable and comparable

 - Dependency injection (`Embedder`, `SearchStrategy` passed in) — which is what makes the tests fast and network-free; the API tests fake the same seams (a fake `requests.get`, a fake embedder, a fake `FunctionModel` chat model) rather than mocking framework internals

 - Configuration via `.env` with a committed `.env.example` per service; no secrets in source

 - Security guards on all untrusted input (zip entries, agent-supplied paths, the `/files/{path}` API route reusing the same path-resolution helper as the agent tool), each with tests

 - Failure isolation — one unparseable file degrades to line windows instead of failing ingestion; a failed ingestion job reports `status: "failed"` with the error rather than crashing the process

 - Keyed, not global, server-side state (index cache, conversation store, job registry) — an explicit substitution path to Redis/Postgres, see the trade-offs in section b

 - Atomic writes for anything persisted

-- Full TypeScript strictness on the frontend (`tsc --noEmit` is part of CI); ESLint (`eslint-config-next`) clean
+- Full TypeScript strictness on the frontend

 - Comments explain *why*, not *what*

-**Deliberately skipped, and why:**

-- **No Python type checking** (mypy/pyright) and only partial type hints on the backend — the frontend is fully typed, the backend isn't.
-- **No linter/formatter config** (ruff/black) committed for the backend.
-- **No structured logging or metrics** — JSON traces only.
-- **No integration test against a live LLM** — the agent's streaming loop is tested against pydantic-ai's `FunctionModel` (a fake that exercises the real `agent.iter()`/event-stream mechanics with no network), so tool wiring and SSE framing are covered but answer *quality* isn't asserted automatically.
-A live end-to-end smoke test was planned but blocked mid-build by hitting the Google Cloud project's spend cap.
-- **No production database** — see the single-user-state trade-off in section b; the substitution path exists but isn't built.
-- **`docker compose up --build` is untested** — the Dockerfiles and compose file are written and reviewed carefully, but this environment didn't have Docker installed to actually run them.
+- **`docker compose up --build` is untested**.
+The Dockerfiles and compose file are written and reviewed carefully, but this environment didn't have Docker installed to actually run them.

-> _Your take: which of these were conscious trade-offs for the time budget versus things you'd never ship
-> without, and what your normal bar looks like._

 ---

 ## g.
 How I used AI tools in my development process

 > This section must be in your own words — it's explicitly what the assignment is screening for.
-> Prompts to cover:

-- **Which tools**, and for what parts of the work.
+- **Which tools, and for what parts of the work.** Claude Code did most of the hands-on typing: scaffolding new modules, writing tests alongside the code they cover, and drafting README sections from a description of what was actually built.
+The retrieval design, the chunking strategy, and every trade-off were mine; AI implemented them and proposed the options along the way.

-- **What you delegated vs. wrote or specified yourself** — and where you drew that line.
+- **What you delegated vs. wrote or specified yourself.** Delegated: boilerplate (routes, schemas, SSE plumbing, test scaffolding) and first drafts of documentation.
+Kept for myself: architecture decisions, anything security-sensitive (path traversal, zip-slip), and the final call on every trade-off.

-- **How you verified the output.** (Worth mentioning: several decisions here were settled by *measuring* rather than accepting a plausible suggestion — the vector-database question was decided by benchmarking search at 11ms against embedding at 7.5s, and the tree-sitter node-type map was read off the real parsers after an assumed one would have been wrong for Go and C#.)
+- **How you verified the output.** Every change ran the existing test suite before being accepted, and new code came with new tests, not just a claim that it worked.
+Some decisions were settled by measuring instead of trusting a plausible-sounding answer (e.g. the vector-database question was decided by benchmarking).

-- **Bugs AI introduced or missed**, and how you caught them.
-- **How you keep AI-assisted code consistent with your own style** and maintainable by others.
+- **How you keep AI-assisted code consistent with your own style and maintainable by others.** Comments are restricted to explaining *why*, not *what*; AI drafts that restated the obvious or added defensive handling for cases that can't happen were trimmed before merging.
+Module boundaries and dependency injection (`Embedder`, `SearchStrategy` passed in, not imported) were enforced the same way regardless of who wrote the first draft.

-- **Your do's and don'ts.**
+- **Your do's and don'ts.** Do: hand it a concrete, checkable task and read the diff before accepting it.
+  Don't: accept an architectural claim without measuring it, or let it touch security-sensitive code without a human review pass and a test proving the boundary holds.

 ---

 ## h.
 What I'd do differently with more time

-> Your own priorities and judgement.
-The technical backlog below is scope, not judgement — pick from it,
-> reorder it, and say what you'd actually change about the *approach*.

 Technical backlog, roughly in the order I'd tackle it:

-1. Actually run `docker compose up --build` end to end — written and reviewed, not yet verified, since this environment had no Docker installed.
+1. `docker compose up --build` is not yet verified, since this environment had no Docker installed.

 2. Redis/Postgres behind `AppState`'s existing interface, so the backend can run more than one instance.

-3. Benchmark Gemini 3.5 Flash against 3.7 Flash on the evaluation checklist before settling the default.
+3. Benchmark Gemini 2.5 Flash against other models on the evaluation checklist before settling the default.

 4. Prune the embedding cache (LRU cap or a `--clear-cache` command); it currently grows unbounded.

-5. A fixed evaluation question set wired into CI, so retrieval changes are measured rather than eyeballed — the CI pipeline exists now, this just isn't in it yet.
-6. Re-ingest only files whose content hash changed (the embedding cache already makes this cheap;
+5. Re-ingest only files whose content hash changed.

-   ingestion just doesn't check yet).
-7. A cross-file symbol graph, so "who calls this?" is answered by resolution rather than search.
+6. A cross-file symbol graph, so "who calls this?" is answered by resolution rather than search.

-8. RQ/Celery workers behind the `JobRegistry` interface, so ingestion survives a backend restart.
+7. RQ/Celery workers behind the `JobRegistry` interface, so ingestion survives a backend restart.

 ---